atabegruslan/Travel-Blog-Laravel-5-8/readme.md

     - Notification shouldn't should be send to the same person as many times as the number of users.
         - https://laravel.com/docs/5.8/notifications#using-the-notifiable-trait <sup>read again</sup>
         - https://github.com/laravel-notification-channels/webpush/blob/master/src/WebPushChannel.php <sup>imitate</sup>
-    - More code needed
+            - Maybe more code needed
                 - User model should use Trait `NotificationChannels\WebPush\HasPushSubscriptions`
                 - Add firebase code to `Illuminate\Notifications\RoutesNotifications::routeNotificationFor`
 - Use Vue Pagination wherever possible
 - Make use of timestamps and soft deletes wherever possible
 - Route